We’ve changed our approach to big ideas, making it easier and simpler to share your ideas with us.

 Big ideas, what’s in it for me?

-This paraphrases a question that crops up from time to time when the Engineering and Physical Sciences Research Council (EPSRC) colleagues are in discussion with their communities, because big ideas is not a call for proposals with an associated pot of funding attached.
+This paraphrases a question that crops up from time to time when the Engineering and Physical Sciences Research Council (EPSRC) colleagues are in discussion with their communities, because big ideas is not a funding opportunity with an associated pot of funding attached.

 A lack of dedicated budget for big ideas makes it an unusual initiative for a research council and researchers sometimes ask if they should be investing precious time and effort putting together a big ideas submission when, instead, they could focus their energy on developing their next research proposal?

 The answer to this question is an emphatic ‘yes’!

 The big ideas pipeline has never been ‘just’ about the money.
 While it’s true that an idea submitted to the initiative can go on to attract a significant level of funding (Trustworthy Autonomous Systems went on to become a successful £33 million Strategic Priorities Fund programme), this isn’t the case for the majority of ideas.